 ♕ Today's Promise: “The things you have learned and received and heard and seen in me, practice these things; and the God of peace shall be with you.”
 Philippians 4:9

-Over the last few weeks, we have been discussing how to be blessed in 2016.
+Over the last few weeks, we have been discussing how to be blessed this year.
 To review thus far, we learned three principles:

 Principle #1 God WANTS to Bless You!